Moduli spaces of abstract and embedded Kummer varieties: The abstract Kummer stack

 \section{The abstract Kummer stack}

-The first Kummer stack we introduce is the one of abstract Kummer varieties of dimension $g$, denoted $\Ka_g$.
+The first Kummer stack we introduce is the stack of abstract Kummer varieties of dimension~$g$, denoted by $\Ka_g$.
 We will define the category fibered in groupoids of families of abstract Kummer varieties, and $\Ka_g$ will be its stackification.
 In this section we work over a field $k$ of characteristic different from $2$.